Psychedelic drug: Mechanism of action

 The hallucinogenic effects of serotonergic psychedelics may be critically mediated by serotonin 5-HT_{2A} receptor activation in the medial prefrontal cortex (mPFC).
 Layer V pyramidal neurons in this area are especially discussed.
 Activation of serotonin 5-HT_{2A} receptors in the mPFC results in marked excitatory and inhibitory effects as well as increased release of glutamate and GABA.
 Direct injection of serotonin 5-HT_{2A} receptor agonists into the mPFC produces the HTR.
 Drugs that suppress glutamatergic activity in the mPFC, including AMPA receptor antagonists, metabotropic glutamate mGlu_{2}_{/}_{3} receptor agonists, μ-opioid receptor agonists, and adenosine A_{1} receptor agonists, block or suppress many of the neurochemical and behavioral effects of serotonergic psychedelics, including the HTR.
 Metabotropic glutamate mGlu_{2} receptors are primarily expressed as presynaptic autoreceptors and have inhibitory effects on glutamate release.
 Serotonergic psychedelics have been found to produce frontal cortex hyperactivity in humans in PET and single-photon emission computed tomography (SPECT) imaging studies.
 The PFC projects to many other cortical and subcortical brain areas, such as the locus coeruleus, nucleus accumbens, and amygdala, among others, and activation of the PFC by serotonergic psychedelics may thereby indirectly modulate these areas.
 In addition to the PFC, there is moderate to high expression of serotonin 5-HT_{2A} receptors in the primary visual cortex (V1), as well as expression of the serotonin 5-HT_{2A} receptor in other visual areas, and activation of these receptors may contribute to or mediate the visual effects of serotonergic psychedelics.
 Serotonergic psychedelics also directly or indirectly modulate a variety of other brain areas, like the claustrum, and this may be involved in their effects as well.
+Psychedelics may work in part by disrupting the default mode network (DMN), a collection of interconnected brain areas which has high serotonin 5-HT_{2A} receptor expression and is said to construct our sense of space, time, and self.
+The ego dissolution and altered time perception caused by psychedelics correlates with DMN desynchronization, whereas psychedelic visual imagery correlates with disruption in the visual cortex.